Tuesday - Sunday 10am to 4:30 pm

 The Cabildo is one of the most historically significant buildings in America.
-Built between 1795 and 1799 to replace a structure that burned in the 1794 fire, the Cabildo served as the seat of government in New Orleans during the Spanish colonial period.
+Built between 1795 and 1799 to replace a structure that burned in the 1794 fire, the Cabildo served as the seat of government during the Spanish colonial period.

-In the Sala Capitular, one of the rooms of this three-story structure, the Louisiana Purchase was signed in 1803.
-This single, bloodless act nearly doubled the size of the United States at the time, and it opened the areas west of the Mississippi River for exploration, expansion, and settlement.
+In 1803, a ceremony commemorating the Louisiana Purchase was held in the Sala Capitular, one of the rooms in this three-story structure.
+This single transaction nearly doubled the size of the United States and opened areas west of the Mississippi River for exploration and settlement.

-From 1803-1812 the Cabildo was used by the Louisiana Territorial Superior Court.
-After Louisiana became a state in 1812, the building continued to be used by the New Orleans City Council until the mid-1850s when Gallier Hall opened on St. Charles Avenue.
+From 1803 to 1812 the Cabildo was used by the Louisiana Territorial Superior Court.
+After Louisiana became a state in 1812, the New Orleans City Council continued to use the building until 1853 when their offices moved to Gallier Hall on St. Charles Avenue.

-In 1988 the roof of the Cabildo and its upper floor were severely damaged by fire.
-Over the next five years, the landmark was authentically restored using 600-year-old French timber framing technology.
+In 1988 the roof of the Cabildo and its third floor were severely damaged by fire.
+Over the next five years, the landmark was restored using 600-year-old French timber framing technology.
 It reopened to the public in 1994.